9vult/Raiha/README.md

 If you want to allow custom emotes or set up other options, set up your database's configuration as follows:
 - Configuration
     - (Guild ID)
-        - errorMismatch: string ("default" or your emote)
+        - errorMismatch: string (your emote)
-        - errorNoAlt: string ("default" or your emote)
+        - errorNoAlt: string (your emote)
-        - errorNotReply: string ("default" or your emote)
+        - errorNotReply: string (your emote)
-        -
+        - modChannel: string (output of loserboard warnings)
-You can choose to add as many of the properties that you need, but the program will revert to default if none is available.
+        - errorChannel: string (output of error warnings) You can choose to add as many of the properties that you need, but the program will revert to default if none is available.

 ### Development